Mananite/Marvel-Rivals-Anti-AFK/README.md

-Fakes a controller to do stuff to avoid an afk kick
+Fakes a controller to do stuff to avoid an afk kick, game window MUST be focused

 If you want to do an emote every once in a while just put it on the lowest point of the selection wheel